 Here’s the problem though - trying to build an all-inclusive platform on the internet where everybody has as many freedoms as possible is dangerous - impossible even - because people have conflicting interests, cultures, morality, and ethics.
 Imagine organising a party where christians, muslims, buddists, satanists, sex workers, conservatives, democrats, socialists, nihilists, straight people, gay people, lesbian people, trans people, bi-sexual people, and queer people were all invited, and all thrown into the same room with each other (apologised if I missed anybody out).

 It makes sense for smaller communities to exist with varying degrees of separation from each other.
-This happens naturally in the real world – people tend to group together with those that share their views, and stay away from those that don’t.
-We will ignore those that might stand next to a group they don’t agree with, holding placards, because they illustrate exactly why this is all so damn difficult.
-Smaller communities cause problems too though – because if thoughts, ideas, and conversation happen in seclusion, they may not foster the thoughts, ideas and conversations you might wish for.
+This happens naturally in the real world - people tend to group together with those that share their views, and stay away from those that don’t.
+We’ll ignore those that might stand next to a group they don’t agree with, holding placards, because they illustrate exactly why this is all so damn difficult.
+Small er communiuties cause problems too though - because if thoughts, ideas, and conversation happen in seclusion, they may not foster the thoughts, ideas and conversations you might wish for.

 In a strange sort of way, throwing everybody into the same room enforces transparency, openness, and accessibility - with provides an inherent self-regulation - nobody can hide.
 Of course doing so will also create friction, conflict, violence, and general mayhem - because people tend to ruin everything.
 Actually, scratch that - people always ruin everything.
 They always have, and always will - and they’ll complain about the good thing they had being ruined by everybody else, which is hilariously self defeating when you think about it.

-Maybe the solution (both for this post, and life in general) is to stop thinking so much about everything, and just remind ourselves that the clock is ticking, and will keep on ticking.
-The sun will rise again tomorrow, and unless we start walking forwards, we’ll waste a lot of time worrying about things that have already happened – things we cannot change.
-We can however choose what we do tomorrow.
+Maybe the solution is to stop thinking so much about anything, and just remind ourselves that the clock is ticking, and will keep on ticking.
+The sun will rise again tomorrow, and unless we start walking forwards, we’ll be wasting a lot of time.